AdriaMeca/DMP_code/README.md

 This repository contains the Fortran code I used to simulate epidemics on time-varying networks for my bachelor's thesis, which was supervised by Dr. Matteo Palassini.
 Now, it has been expanded to contain the code that I am currently using for my master's thesis.

 The folder *modules* has several Fortran modules that provide procedures for creating and manipulating different networks.
-It also contains **dynamic message-passing** algorithms for different epidemiological models (SIR) that provide the marginal probabilities that each node on a network is in a given state at time t.
+It also contains **dynamic message-passing** algorithms for different epidemiological models (SIR and SEIR) that provide the marginal probabilities that each node on a network is in a given state at time t.

 The **dynamic message-passing** algorithm gives exact results on tree-like networks and good approximations on real networks.
 Its complexity is O(cNt), where N is the number of nodes and c is the average number of neighbors each node has.